fullben/java-persistence-benchmark/README.md

 * `docker-compose.ms.jacis.yml`: Creates a container just for the server application (MicroStream/JACIS based persistence implementation will be used) and launches it.
 * `docker-compose.ms.sync.yml`: Creates a container just for the server application (MicroStream based persistence implementation will be used) and launches it.

-Deploying either variation of the benchmark can be achieved by calling the command `docker-compose -f YML-FILE up` in the root directory of this project, while replacing `YML-FILE` with either of the two compose file names.
+Deployment of any variant of the benchmark can be achieved by calling the command `docker-compose -f YML-FILE up` in the root directory of this project, while replacing `YML-FILE` with any of the compose file names.

-### Testing

-For testing, the profiles `dev` and `test` must be active.
-The `test` profile allows an override of Spring Boot managed beans and therefore integration tests on a preconfigured database.
-This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `dev,test`.

 ### Scaling